awsdocs/amazon-redshift-developer-guide/doc_source/r_datestyle.md

 ## Description<a name="description"></a>

-Sets the display format for date and time values as well as the rules for interpreting ambiguous date input values\.
-The string contains two parameters that can be changed separately or together\.
+Sets the display format for date and time values and also the rules for interpreting ambiguous date input values\.
+The string contains two parameters that you can change separately or together\.

 ## Example<a name="example"></a>